P&F Blog

 The 21-gun salute is fired at every military funeral.

 Not so.
-Most military funerals get the three-volley salute, which is seven riflemen firing three rounds each.
-The 21-gun salute is reserved for sitting presidents, former presidents, and certain heads of state.
-Mixing the two up is the most common funeral myth in the country.
+Most military funerals get the three-volley salute: seven riflemen firing three rounds each.
+The 21-gun salute is reserved for presidents and certain heads of state.

 MYTH 02